Privacy settings

 The full results of the Climate Emergency UK scorecard can be found at councilclimatescorecards.uk.
 (Published 18 October 2023)

-Please Note: More details on how are are tacking climate change can be viewed in our FAQ - How the council is tackling climate change.
+Please Note: More details on how are tacking climate change can be viewed on our what we are doing webpage.

 Also follow our news